Kampala City. Uganda’s capital & biggest city

 Situated on Mengo hill alongside Lubaga road within Kampala – Uganda, this is the main palace in the Kingdom of Buganda, full of exciting scenes and art galleries.

-The Kabaka’s main palace in Bulange, Mengo is more than a fine, historical architecture that welcomes you to the pinnacle of Bulange hill.
+The Kabaka’s main palace in Bulange, Mengo is more than a fine, historical architecture that welcomes you to the pinnacle of Bulange Hill.
 The majestic colonial powerhouse provides a rich history of one of Uganda’s oldest kingdoms– Buganda.

 5. Independence Monument